-From influencer platforms to content infrastructure, you can expect to see Berlin’s young martechs soon in a city near you.
+From influencer platforms to content infrastructure marketing campaigns can be run from, you can expect to see Berlin’s young tech companies soon in a city near you.
 Another example is Contentful, a cloud-based content management platform that has recently had a funding round to help fuel international expansion.
 Contentful is different because it can provide some of the same functions as popular brands like WordPress and Medium but it’s aimed at a different user.

 While there has been an explosion of connected devices that people use to interact with apps and the internet including phones, computers and even cars, Contentful aims to become the go-to platform to manage how all the information from brands is delivered via a set of APIs.

 Upon signing Series C funding for $28 million (USD) in December 2017, CEO and co-founder Sascha Konietzke described his platform to TechCrunch as “a ‘headless’ CMS, not unlike Stripe’s relationship to payments: there is no front end for ingesting and formatting content, or design end for producing the final look of that content for the reader.
 Instead, there are a set of APIs that developers of the media product in question can use to control both of those aspects more flexibly.”

 The VC that led Contentful’s Series C round is Cambridge, Massachusetts based General Catalyst.
 They’re known for making some very smart investments on other quiet but powerful backend aggregators and services providers including Stripe and Kayak that offer essential B2B2C tools.